danialfarid/ng-file-upload/README.md

 **Click here for <a href="http://angular-file-upload.appspot.com/" target="_blank">DEMO</a>**

 Lightweight Angular JS directive to upload files.
 Features:
-* File upload for HTML5 and non HTML5 browsers with Flash polyfill.
-Allows client side validation before uploading the file.
+* File upload for HTML5 and non-HTML5 browsers with Flash polyfill [FileAPI](https://github.com/mailru/FileAPI).
+Allows client side validation before uploading the file
-* Sends the file with regular angular `$http` (with shim for non-HTML5 browsers) so all angular `$http` features are available.
+* Uses regular `$http` to upload (with shim for non-HTML5 browsers) so all angular `$http` features are available
 * Supports upload progress
 * Supports cancel/abort upload while in progress
 * Supports File drag and drop
-* All non-HTML5 code is in a separate shim file so you can easily remove it if you only supports HTML5.
+* All non-HTML5 code is in a separate shim file and could be easily removed if you only supports HTML5
-* Flash FileAPI will be loaded on demand so it won't add extra load for HTML5 browsers.
+* Flash FileAPI will be loaded on demand for non-HTML5 FormData browsers so no extra load for HTML5 browsers.
-* You can configure `$http` method to be either `POST` or `PUT` for HTML5 browsers.
+* `$upload` method can be configured to be either `POST` or `PUT` for HTML5 browsers.

 ## Usage